kdalanon/LLM-AutoHotkey-Assistant/README.md

 #### copyAsMarkdown

 Setting `copyAsMarkdown: true` will enable the `Copy` button in the Response Window to copy content in Markdown format.
+This is especially useful for responses that need markdown content such as codes for programming.

-If you prefer to copy the response as normal text or HTML-formatted text, remove this setting.
+If you’d rather copy the response as plain text or HTML-formatted text (default behavior), simply remove this setting.

 #### isAutoPaste